cop3402fall19/syllabus/projects/tests/README.md

 - `.simplec` is a source program in SimpleC.
 Compile these to `.ll` files with your compiler.
 - `.groundtruth` is the expected output of running the corresponding compiled `.simplec` file
+- `.in` is corresponding input file for a test, if needed for the test

 Please find scripts for automatically running tests here: <https://github.com/cop3402fall19/grader-scripts/>